backstage/backstage/docs/local-dev/cli-build-system.md

 ### Frontend Development

-There are two different commands that start the frontend development bundling:
+The frontend development setup is used for all packages with a frontend role, and is invoked using the `package start` command.
-`app:serve`, which serves an app and uses `src/index` as the entrypoint, and `plugin:serve`, which serves a plugin and uses `dev/index` as the entrypoint.
+The only difference between the different roles is that packages with the `'frontend'` role use `src/index` as the entrypoint, while other roles instead use `dev/index`.
-These are typically invoked via the `yarn start` script, and are intended for local development only.
-When running the bundle command, a development server will be set up that listens to the protocol, host and port set by `app.baseUrl` in the configuration.
+When running the start command, a development server will be set up that listens to the protocol, host and port set by `app.baseUrl` in the configuration.
 If needed it is also possible to override the listening options through the `app.listen` configuration.